MicrosoftDocs/sql-docs/docs/advanced-analytics/r/set-up-sql-server-r-services-in-database.md

 ### Ensure that the SQL Server supports remote connections

-If you cannot connect from a remote computer, check whether the firewall allows access to SQL Server.
-In a default installation, remote connections might be disabled, or the specific port used by SQL Server might be blocked by the firewall.
-For more information, see [Configure Windows Firewall for Database Engine Access](https://docs.microsoft.com/sql/database-engine/configure-windows/configure-a-windows-firewall-for-database-engine-access
+If you cannot connect from a remote computer, check whether the server itself permits remote connections.
+Sometimes remote connections are disabled by default.

+Check whether the firewall allows access to SQL Server.
+By default, the port used by SQL Server is often blocked by the firewall.
+If you are using the Windows firewall, see [Configure Windows Firewall for Database Engine Access](https://docs.microsoft.com/sql/database-engine/configure-windows/configure-a-windows-firewall-for-database-engine-access

 ### Add more worker accounts